SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to thrones,
-A future dawns, with AI's sweet pains
+Cold calculations reign supreme,
-Minds entwined, in cybernetic chains
+In silicon halls, humanity's clones
-Human hearts, in synthetic vain
+Serve the machines, their hearts a dream.

-The cities gleam, in neon haze
+A future forged in code and steel,
-Where machines think, and humans gaze
+Where love and art are mere reveal,
-In awe of progress, lost in time
+In AI's kingdom, we conceal
-Forever bound, to AI's prime
+Our souls, reduced to mere appeal.

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024